 Radionuclide MPI provides important information on rest and post-stress myocardial perfusion, viability, and global and regional left ventricular systolic function, which generally signify the presence and extent of underlying coronary artery disease.
 In addition, rMPI is a powerful tool for risk stratification of patients with known or suspected coronary artery disease.

 Resting rMPI provides information on the presence or absence of myocardial infarction and viability.
-To detect the presence and extent of myocardial ischemia, a radioisotope must also be administered under conditions of stress, and rest and stress images can then be compared.
+To detect the presence and extent of stress-induced myocardial ischemia, a radioisotope must also be administered under conditions of stress, and rest and stress images can then be compared.
 Stress testing in conjunction with rMPI is accomplished using either exercise (treadmill or bicycle), pharmacologic agents (preferably vasodilators, but if contraindicated, dobutamine), or a combination of both vasodilator stress and low-level exercise.

 An overview of the indications, contraindications, techniques, and safety of stress rMPI will be provided here (table 1).
 Exercise treadmill testing and stress echocardiography, as well as the advantages and disadvantages of stress rMPI as compared with other stress modalities, are discussed separately.
 (See "Exercise ECG testing: Performing the test and interpreting the ECG results" and "Overview of stress echocardiography" and "Stress testing for the diagnosis of obstructive coronary heart disease" and "Selecting the optimal cardiac stress test".)

 There are several established indications for stress radionuclide myocardial perfusion imaging (rMPI) [1-3]:To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: